msp-strath/three-times/content/basics/loops.md

 While Dafny is not a total language, it supports reasoning about program termination.
 Within CS886,
-we will see how we can do this in CS886.
+we will talk about this more.
 To show a snippet let us first look at how to exit and advance loops.

 Like Python,